ansible/ansible/docsite/rst/faq.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you have not done so already, read all about "Roles" in the playbooks documentation.
-This helps you make playbook content self contained, and works well with things like git submodules for sharing content with others.
+This helps you make playbook content self-contained, and works well with things like git submodules for sharing content with others.

 If some of these plugin types look strange to you, see the API documentation for more details about ways Ansible can be extended.